-During the year we integrated the newly acquired Influence Group, bringing their systems and budgeting into line with the Group.
+• Special asks Update in the year Milgatons change in risk from prior year 3.
+Strategic The Group fails to execute its M&A strategy successfully or to properly integrate acquisitions made.
+During the year we integrated the newly acquired influence Group, bringing their systems and budgeting into line with the Group.
+The Group applies clearly defined criteria to identify and make earnings-enhancing acquisitions, with strong recurring revenue streams, that are complementary to the Group's existing portfolio.
 The M&A team has been strengthened, with a view to identifying and executing high quality opportunities which are capable of rapid adoption of Group best-practices.
-Two new acquisitions completed in January 2023 with OpenRoom and CommerceNext.
+The in-house M&A team engages experienced professional advisors to perform financial, tax and legal diligence appropriate to the size and complexity of the target company.
+Likewise, commercial due diligence informs post-acquisition integration plans.
+The Group has extensive experience of integrating acquisitions.
+1 OpenRoom and CommerceNext.
+Where possible deals are structured so that vendo's retain a minority interest, with an incentivisation in the form of options for the sale/purchase of this stake.
+4. Financial and liquidity Insufficient balance sheet strength and liquidity can negatively impact our ability to execute strategy and our ability to operate within and secure committed credit facilities.
 The Group is ordinarily highly cash generative and this has been the case in 2022 as events have run as per forecast.
-Closing cash at December 2022 was £67.8m (2021: £12.2m), including a £53.0m Providence fund level guaranteed by Limited Partners Dividends have been successfully repatriated from certain subsidiaries in the year, though when these induce non-controlling interests, a proportionate share of these are paid to owners outside the Group.
-The Group in 2022 was obliged to maintain a minimum liquidity of £5m at each month end.
-This requirement is no longer required since the group delivered a covenant compliance certificate showing leverage of below 5x.
+During the pandemic we agreed revisions to the Senior Finance Agreement which ensured sufficient liquidity under a 'no-event' scenario until March 2023 as well as the waiver of financial covenants through to June 2023.
+The maturity of the bank loans One of the effects of economic downturns in markets could be a delay in bookings and learthonism of each receive market and learthonism of each receiver market and learthonism.
+Closing cash at December 2022 was £67.8m (2021: £12.2m), including a £53.0m Providence fund level facility guaranteed by Limited Partners. - would require increased working capital investment even if profitability was not impacted.
+Dividends have been successfully repatriated from certain subsidiaries in the year, though when these include non-controlling interests, a proportionate downs against a £32m Equity Commitment Letter acility.
+This has now been cancelled. → - share of these are paid to owners outside the Group.
+The Group has a revolving credit facility of £5m which expires on 19 December 2023, but which has been renegotiated for extension up to The Group in 2022 was obliged to maintain a minimum liquidity of £5m at each month end.
+This June 2025. requirement is no longer required since the group delivered a covenant compliance certificate showing leverage of below 5x.
 Further detail, including the Directors conclusions on going concern is set out in the Directors' Report and note 1 to the financial statements below.